A Junior College student must decide if he wants to exchange his most precious memory for As or else he will be a disappointment to his mother.

 Genre : Drama // Fantasy

 Target Audience: Youths & Parents

 Theme: Education, Love, Family

-The main inspiration for this story is the fact that we realised many times we see ourselves caught up in trying to achieve our desired goals that we ended up sacrificing several things like our hobbies and wellbeing, often even the time spent with our loved ones is compromised.
+However, the main inspiration for this story are our JC friends.
+We realised most of them had made sacrifices the moment they stepped into JC.
+Whether it be their social life or their mental health and so on.
+See, this doesn't just happen to only the JC students.
+Often, we see ourselves caught up in trying to achieve our desired goals that we ended up making sacrifices like wellbeing and our hobbies, often even the time spent with our loved ones is compromised.
 At the end of the day we ask ourselves, is it really worth it?

+With the rising popularity of fantasy/sci-fi films like Black Mirror and On Children touching on social issues, we want to use this genre to explore these problems that people of our age group are facing.
 We often theorise fantasy elements in film either as a form of coping mechanism or some sort of escapism for the characters in the film.
 For this film, it’s no exception.
 Jun Wei, our main protagonist, uses the Thrift Shop and its magic as a shortcut to achieve his goals and to meet his mother’s expectation in order to gain her love back.
-However, at the end of the day, he pays the price causing him to learn a valuable lesson- there is no shortcut to success.
+In the end, he pays the price causing him to learn a valuable lesson- there is no shortcut to success.

 - Lee Si Min, Director

 Through this film and Jun Wei’s journey, we hope to be able to spark conversations.
 We hope the audiences realises that amidst living in such a demanding society and coping with their busy working life, it’s very important to set aside time for not just others but also to themselves while they are trying to achieve their goals.